 Letter of Deletion

-A letter of deletion is a request to remove inaccurate marks from your credit report.
+Use a letter of deletion to request the removal of inaccurate information from a credit report.
 A sample letter of deletion is below, and we include instructions for how to submit it online at no cost.

 No one can remove accurate and timely negative information from a credit report legally.
 The law allows you to ask for an investigation of information in your file that you dispute as inaccurate or incomplete.
 There is no charge for doing this on your own.
 If you paid the accounts in full and as agreed, then you can try to get them removed.